kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Our virtues and our failings are inseparable, like force and matter.
-When they separate, man is no more. - Nikola Tesla
+    ## Change your thoughts and you change your world. - Norman Vincent Peale